-But a growing body of research is indicating that these surgeries--particularly for early-stage cancers--are expensive, involve a high risk of potentially life-threatening complications, and may not actually help.
-A recent study published in JAMA (The Journal of the American Medical Association) found that women with early-stage breast cancer who had breast-conserving surgery (called a lumpectomy) had an 83.2 percent survival rate at 10 years compared to 82.1 percent for those who had CPM and 79.9 percent for those who had a single mastectomy.
+But a growing body of research is indicating that these surgeries—particularly for early-stage cancers—are expensive, involve a high risk of potentially life-threatening complications, and may not actually help.
+A recent study published in the Journal of the American Medical Association (JAMA) found that women with early-stage breast cancer who had breast-conserving surgery (called a lumpectomy) had an 83.2 percent survival rate at 10 years compared to 82.1 percent for those who had CPM and 79.9 percent for those who had a single mastectomy.

 With men, the situation is a little more complicated.
 Because our breasts are smaller, lumpectomies aren’t very effective because removing the tumor and the surrounding tissue doesn’t leave much behind.
 So most men opt for the complete mastectomy.
 But, as with women, whether to remove the healthy breast at the same time is not an easy question.